Magform/magform.dev/_posts/2024-02-04-review-criteria.md

 ### GPU
 - Specify the GPU model and its architecture.
-- Discuss the GPU's performance in graphics-intensive tasks, gaming, and other relevant applications.
 - Include benchmark results for graphics performance.
 - Discuss any unique features or technologies associated with the GPU.